 Olive frowned, trying his best to keep his voice even.
 “Leona?
 You mean the chairwoman of the ELPIS Department?
 She spoke to me a little after everything.
 Don’t remember really.
 Not interested in stuff like that.”

 Jin rolled her neck.
-“Yeah, well if you’ve seen her, I can sorta understand why you’re so unfriendly.
+“Yeah, well if you’ve seen her, I can sorta understand why you’re so unfriendly since I’m a saint candidate too.
 She can be a B, right?”

-Olive resisted doing a double-take and instead looked behind the woman.
+Olive resisted doing a double-take and peered behind the woman.
 An escape route.
 Be casual.
 “So saint candidates aren’t cliquey?”

 Jin barked out a laugh before waving him off.
 “Sure we are, but even I can clearly see that Leona’s got an inferiority complex—or is that a superiority complex?
 Well, whatever.
 She’s got one of them.”